smnlpz/OrbitDetermination/README.md

 # Orbit Determination: Laplace's Method

-Repository for the final degree project of the double degree in Mathematics and Computer Science.
+Repository for the final degree project of the dual degree in Mathematics and Computer Science.